sidpalas/BSAI/README.md

 ![learning vs random](./images/learningVsRandom.png)

-*(In this case, attempting to shoot at the same square multiple times still counts as a turn, causing some very high turn counts occasionally -- considering this was a 2x2 grid with a single ship of length 2...)*
+*(In this case, attempting to shoot at the same square multiple times still counted as a turn, occasionally causing some very high turn counts -- especially considering this was a 2x2 grid with a single ship of length 2...)*

 It also clearly improves over time as it plays:

 ![improvement over time](./images/improvement.png)

-*(In this case, the AI is forced to generate valid moves for a 5x5 grid which caps the number of turns at 25)*
+*(In this case, the AI is limited to picking valid moves for a 5x5 grid which caps the number of turns at 25)*

-Unfortunately the integration with this AI back in to the Battleship isn't complete, so you can't play games against the fully trained model or easily evaluate its performance.
+Unfortunately, the integration with this AI back in to the Battleship game isn't complete, so you can't play games against the fully trained model or readily evaluate its performance.
 Also, the underlying model (a few full connected hidden layers...) could certainly be improved upon.
 Maybe at some point.

 ## Configurable rules based AI